"There will be tears. If we don't ski The Pinnacle." I told Maddog.

 Last spring, I made two attempts to ski The Pinnacle at Hatcher Pass.
 First with Jeff Conaway and then with Paddy Sullivan.
 This time I cheated.
 I brought Dana Drummond.
-I figured laps on Fitzroy and El Cap was adequate training to lead the summit pitch.
+I figured his laps on Fitzroy and El Cap would be adequate training to lead The Pinnacle's summit pitch.

 Yes!
-The access gully already avalanched!
+The access gully avalanched the day before!
 Now we have no excuses.
 Allie Barker's advisory on the Hatcher Pass Avalanche Center site was right on: "Pockets of moderate exist at upper elevations near ridgelines."Yeah Allie!

-Skiers the day before had triggered this avalanche.
-Like my earlier attempts, their tracks stopped 40 feet from the summit.
+We booted up the avalanche-scour.
+Like my earlier attempts, the skiers the day before stopped 40 feet from the summit.

 It's getting steep, D Dog.
 You scared yet?

 Okay, now take those ice tools and stick that rope on the summit for me.